navazsayani/brandforgeAi/src/content/blog/overcoming-creative-block-with-ai.md

 ### 3. The Headline Machine: Defeating Writer's Block

 You've written a great blog post, but the headline is flat.
 A great headline can make or break your content's performance.
+For more on this, check out our guide on [writing SEO content with AI](/blog/writing-seo-content-with-ai).

 **Your Goal:** A headline for an article about the benefits of remote work.
 **Your Block:** "The Benefits of Remote Work."
 (Yawn.)